Back to Roborock Guides

 At a glance — most common causes

-• Using standard dustbin instead of auto-empty compatible dustbin
+• Using a standard dustbin instead of the auto-empty-compatible one

-• Air inlet protective cover plate not removed from new dustbin
+• Air-inlet protective cover plate not removed from a new dustbin

-• Main brush cover not properly seated blocking airflow path
+• Main brush cover not seated, blocking the airflow path

 Expert Review & Technical Scope